Most recent update: May 31, 2024

 - F-1 visa issued to a Greek citizen has an $80 reciprocity for a 60 month validity

 Air, Land, and Ferry Travel.
 Effective May 11, 2023, the White House has ended the COVID-19 vaccine requirement for international air travelers.
-Similarly, effective May 11, 2023, the Dept. of Homeland Security will no longer require non-U.S. travelers entering the United States via land ports of entry and ferry terminals to have COVID-19 vaccinations.
+Similarly, effective May 11, 2023, the Dept. of Homeland Security no longer requires non-U.S. travelers entering the United States via land ports of entry and ferry terminals to have COVID-19 vaccinations.

 Suspension of Entry.
 The Suspension of Entry as Nonimmigrants of Certain Students and Researchers from the People's Republic of China (PRC).
 Proclamation 10043 of May 29, 2020.
 This suspends the entry to the United States of F and J graduate students and researchers from the PRC whose study or research contributes to the PRC's "military‑civil fusion strategy."
 "Military-civil fusion strategy" is described in the Proclamation as "actions by or at the behest of the PRC to acquire and divert foreign technologies, specifically critical and emerging technologies, to incorporate into and advance the PRC's military capabilities."
 This Proclamation is based on an individual's country of citizenship (China).
 It does not apply to undergraduates.